How to Harvest Zinnia Seeds (So you Never have to Buy Them Again)

 - bugs of any kind – look out for beetles, aphids, and spider mites on the flowers so that you don’t spread their eggs in your seeds!

-- immature seeds – seeds that have not fully developed and won’t produce the beautiful zinnia flowers you want!
+- immature seeds – seeds that have not fully developed to maturity won’t produce the beautiful zinnia flowers you want!

 Harvesting your own zinnia seeds is a cost-effective way to have a gorgeous cut flower bed to enjoy.
 Saving the seeds doesn’t take much time and is a fun and interesting experience.